Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 - Notify the custodian of your existing account that you want to do a Roth conversion, and transfer your money to your new Roth IRA or Roth gold IRA account.

-- Once the money is in your Roth account, then you tell your new custodian how you want the money invested.
+- Once the money is in your Roth account, you tell your new custodian how you want the money invested.

 That way, you preserve as much money as possible within your retirement accounts for tax-advantaged growth in the future.